 |8.
 Additional investigations to detect systemic disease: serologic testing for connective tissue disease, vasculitis, alpha-1-antitrypsin deficiency, calcium, phosphorus, oxalate, coagulopathy, lipase, amylase |

 However, the study and classification of inflammatory processes that involve the adipose tissue is one of the more difficult subjects in all of dermatopathology.1-5 Why does panniculitis pose such a challenge to dermatopathologists?
 The main reasons for that are the following: (1) in general, panniculitis is relatively uncommon, (2) biopsies often are too superficial and do not sample the affected subcutaneous tissue adequately, (3) the clinical findings for many panniculitides are fairly similar so that clinicopathological correlation may not help to solve a particular case.
 Based on these points, dermatopathologists have always been at risk to ascribe too much specificity to morphologic observations made on few samplings taken from small numbers of patients.

 It must be emphasized that the response of adipose tissue to injury is limited, so that panniculitides of different etiology and even vasculitides of medium-sized blood vessels may share considerable histomorphologic features (eg, foamy macrophages, cystic fat necrosis, calcification, sclerosis).
 Moreover, just as with all other inflammatory skin conditions, morphologic features in panniculitides are highly variable in the course of their evolution over time.5 Lastly, many of these conditions have not been studied at the molecular level in detail, and thus inadequate information is available to date concerning their etiology and pathogenesis.

-To gain a better understanding of pathologic processes in the subcutaneous fat, it is necessary to be aware of (1) the normal histology of adipose tissue and (2) ...
+To gain a better understanding of pathologic processes in the subcutaneous fat, it is necessary to be aware of (1) the normal histology of adipose tissue and (2) the reactions ...